Pavel Cherenkov: Biography

-Cherenkov was born in 1904 to Alexey Cherenkov and Mariya Cherenkova in the small village of Novaya Chigla.
+Cherenkov was born into a Russian family on July 28, 1904, to Alexey Cherenkov and Mariya Cherenkova in the small village of Novaya Chigla.
 This town is in present-day Voronezh Oblast, Russia.

 In 1928, he graduated from the Department of Physics and Mathematics of Voronezh State University.
 In 1930, he took a post as a senior researcher in the Lebedev Physical Institute.
 That same year he married Maria Putintseva, daughter of A.M.
 Putintsev, a Professor of Russian Literature.
 They had a son, Alexey, and a daughter, Yelena.

 Cherenkov was promoted to section leader, and in 1940 was awarded the degree of Doctor of Physico-Mathematical Sciences.
 In 1953, he was confirmed as Professor of Experimental Physics.
 Starting in 1959, he headed the institute's photo-meson processes laboratory.
 He remained a professor for fourteen years.
 In 1970, he became Academician of the USSR Academy of Sciences.